 The Captain Cook Memorial Jet and the Federation Centenary Fountains

-The operating timings for the Captain Cook Memorial Jet (situated in Lake Burley Griffin's Central Basin - off Regatta Point) are between 2.00pm - 4.00pm daily.
-Requests to operate the Jet outside these timings may be arranged for a fee.
+The operating timings for the Captain Cook Memorial Jet (situated in Lake Burley Griffin's Central Basin - off Regatta Point) are between 11am and 2pm daily.

 The Federation Centenary Fountains, situated to the north of Old Parliament House, at the North Lawns, are currently not operational.